h2oai/h2o-2/h2o-docs/source/tutorial/pca.rst

 Building a Model
 """"""""""""""""

 #.
-Once data are parsed, a horizontal menu displays at the top
-   of the screen reading "Build model using ... ".
-Select PCA here, or go to the drop-down **Model** menu and select PCA.
+Click the the drop-down **Model** menu and select *PCA*.

 #.
-In the "source" field, enter the .hex key for the Arrhythmia data set.
+In the **source** field, enter the .hex key for the Arrhythmia data set.

 #.
 In the "Ignored Columns" field, select the set of columns to
    omit from the analysis.
+For this example, do not select any columns.

    **Note**: PCA ignores categorical variables and constant columns.
 Categoricals can be included by expanding the categorical into a set of binomial indicators.

 #.
 To specify the maximum number of principal components to
-   be returned, enter a value in the "max pc" field.
-In this example, the maximum number of components is 100.
+   be returned, enter a value in the **max pc** field.
+For this example, enter `100`.

 #.
-To omit components exhibiting low standard deviation (which indicates a lack of contribution to the overall variance observed in the data), enter a value in the "tolerance" field.
-In this example, set Tolerance to .5.
+To omit components exhibiting low standard deviation (which indicates a lack of contribution to the overall variance observed in the data), enter a value in the **tolerance** field.
+For this example, enter `.5`.

 #.
 To standardize, check the "standardize" checkbox.
 Standardizing is highly